 Throughout his 27 years of service to the campus, Professor Natarajan built a strong reputation as a well-respected teacher and mentor.
 He was instrumental in the establishment of the Engineering and Computer Science Experience, an annual event that invites area high school students to compete in engineering contests.
 He also founded the Intelligent Systems Club in 2002 to give students the opportunity to gain hands-on knowledge developing engineering design projects.
 After his death, the ION Autonomous Snowplow Competition renamed its team sportspersonship award the "Dr. Nattu Golden Smile Award" in his honor.

 This award is presented to a CECS staff member who exemplifies excellence in service to the College, campus, University, and/or UM-Dearborn extended community.
 The awardee receives an individual monetary award of $1,000, a framed award certificate, and recognition on a plaque in the Dean's Office.
-Awardees are automatically nominated by the Dean for the Chancellor's Staff Recognition Award in the Exceptional Service category.
+Awardees are automatically nominated by the Dean for the Chancellor's Staff Recognition Award.

-The Staff Excellence in Service Award is presented at the Staff Recognition Luncheon in early May.
+The Staff Excellence in Service Award is presented at the Staff Recognition Luncheon in May.

 Every year, a number of engineering and computer science students are honored for their achievements in academics, community service, and competitions.
 A list of awards and past recipients can be found on our Student Awards page.